MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 > [!WARNING]
 > Don't invoke `msiexec` from PowerShell using dot-slash relative path notation (like,  `.\<WindowsAdminCenterInstallerName>.msi`).
 That notation isn't supported, the installation will fail.
 Remove the `.\` prefix or specify the full path to the MSI.

-## Updating Windows Admin Center
+## Upgrading to a new version of Windows Admin Center

 You can update non-preview versions of Windows Admin Center by using Microsoft Update or by manually installing.

 Your settings are preserved when upgrading to a new version of Windows Admin Center.
 We don't officially support upgrading Insider Preview versions of Windows Admin Center - we think it's better to do a clean install - but we don't block it.

+## Updating the certificate used by Windows Admin Center

+When you have Windows Admin Center deployed as a service, you must provide a certificate for the HTTPS.
+To update this certificate at a later time, re-run the installer and choose ```change```.